FabianN/Minecraft-Sheller/README.md

 ##### ./minecraft.sh backup [full]
 Displays a message to the players if the server is online, stops the writing of chunks, create a dated archive and backs up the world folder.
 If the full option is specified, it will delete the older incremental and full archives based on the settings.

+#### ./minecraft.sh snapshot
+Displays a message to the players if the server is online, stops the writing of chuncks, creates a dated zip archive and backs up the world folder.
+Designed around WorldEdit's Snapshot feature (http://wiki.sk89q.com/wiki/WorldEdit/Snapshots).

 #####./minecraft.sh say _message_
 If the server is online, this will send the <message> to all users via the console.